Dragée: Confetti di Sulmona

-Panned chocolate
+Confetti di Sulmona are a variety used in decorative arrangements in Sulmona, in the Italian province of L'Aquila, Abruzzo.

+Chocolate

+Suikerboon were originally made with almonds, and now more commonly with chocolate.

 Other chocolate dragées with candy shells appeared as Smarties, designed to allow easy transport and consumption of chocolate in England and Europe during the 1930s that were available among troops during the Spanish Civil War and eventually inspired the M&M's the U.S. military contracted for during the Second World War.
 They have evolved into a popular multi-colored candy and are sold as decorative dragées in 25 different colors.